 Paying off your ‘closing balance’

 If you can afford it, you should pay off the closing balance in full by your statement’s due date.
 This is the total amount you owe for that statement period, including interest and purchases.
 If you pay your closing balance in full by the due date, not only do you not pay interest on the purchases you made that month, it also gives you interest-free days for purchases you make in the next month (as long as you continue to pay the full closing balance each month).
+However, if you have a balance transfer, you will only need to pay your 'interest free days payment' to be entitled to interest-free purchases.

 But, we understand that paying off the closing balance mightn’t be possible.
 So, your next option should be to pay off as much as you can above your minimum monthly payment.
 We’ll call it a ‘part payment’.